NicholasChoong/uwa-fee-calculator/API_docs.md

 ### Response

 Returns a list of 2 elements.
 First ele is an object and the second ele is a list.
 The keys of the first element are the major codes and the values of the first element are the name of the major.
 The second element is a list of the starting year.

 ```json
 [{"10270": "Diploma in Arts - Undergraduate [10270]",…}, ["2021 on", "Pre-2021"]]
 ```

 ## /GetYearsForCourse

+Get the starting years.

     https://www.fees.uwa.edu.au/Calculator/GetYearsForCourse